 Wealth Warning: One thing to consider with the trends tool and any research is that the data won’t be 100% reliable so don’t bet the whole farm on it, also in the case of Google trends specifically data is often at least a week behind reality.

 All Time Trend

 As the graphs show, the first being the trends back 16 years, the second over the last 12 months, both achieve similar search queries from prospective customers with solar enjoying a peak in the UK around the time of the best home grants being available.
-No surprises their then.
-But who would have imagined Double Glazing sales would be enjoying a huge peak mid COVID-19 with some of the most encouraging trend figures for about 8 years?
-So at a time when we might be thinking its an industry to avoid investing in, it could actually be a great time for a new look at the market?
+No surprises there then.
+But who would have imagined Double Glazing sales would be enjoying a huge peak mid-COVID-19 with some of the most encouraging trend figures for about 8 years?
+So at a time when we might be thinking it’s an industry to avoid investing in, it could actually be a great time for a new look at the market?

 Another useful tool for more timely data is the Google Adwords tools provided to Google advertisers who are booking Pay Per Click adverts with the platform.
 It has a wealth of free tools you can experiment with but as Google hides more and more data all the time you get the best experience if you sign up to become an advertiser even if you don’t go on and spend – it only costs money if they click on your advert.

 Wealth Warning – but just because they click on your advert doesn’t mean they will buy from you!
 Huge costs can be accrued very quickly for no return hence why many businesses also invest in SEO as it yields larger traffic volumes once a campaign is working with no money needing to be paid to Google, so it’s less disastrous if a lead is a wrong type.

 The Adwords tool, now called simply Google Ads reveals in detail all the detailed keywords being used to search for specific products or services and you can start your research by asking the tool to research a specific website, maybe a competitor or you can seed it with some phrases you feel intuitively prospective customers may be typing into search queries online.